 When the suspense of the movie begins to build as the half-dressed girl walks towards the dark basement and you find yourself feeling scared, your dog can feel it too.
 While they may not be directly reacting to what's playing out on the TV, they are picking up on things like your body language, facial expression, and even the way you smell.

 When a person sweats from fear, happiness, or a neutral state a dog will have a different reaction to each odor.
 This is thanks to your dog's super sensitive sniffer and his 200-300 million receptor sites (versus our measly 6 million).

 Your dog is your best friend, you two know each other better than anyone else and have a unique unspoken bond.
 It's no wonder a study by the University Lincoln and Sao Paulo concluded, "that dogs truly recognize emotions in humans."
 They did this by showing dogs pictures of various facial expressions and playing sounds of voices in different tones and they found that the dogs matched them correctly the majority of the time.

 When you combine your dog's noise phobia and the sense of fear they're picking up from you, it's only natural for them to have a tell-me-when-it's-over reaction.

-The next time you're gearing up for a long night of Netflixing with your doggie date, take him into consideration when picking a title.
-You may have to skip out on the horror movie, but at least you won't have to worry about your date talking or checking his Instagram in the middle of the movie.
+The next time you're gearing up for a long night of Netflixing with your doggie date, take them into consideration when picking a title.
+Dogs that are afraid of loud noises can suffer from a noise phobia.
+They can also sense your fear by picking up on a human's body language, facial expression, and body odor.
+You may have to skip out on the horror movie.
+But, at least you won't have to worry about your date talking or checking their Instagram in the middle of the movie.